All Episodes

 You can't bring back loved ones.

-Hazen Point police sergeant Christopher David Fitzgerald of Temple University Police Department sustained fatal gunshot wounds while attempting to arrest a robbery suspect.
+Hazen Point, Police Sergeant Christopher David Fitzgerald of Temple University Police Department, sustained fatal gunshot wounds while attempting to arrest a robbery suspect.

-Now, prior to his premature passing, Christopher was nominated for Temple University Police Department officer of the Year.
+Now, prior to his premature passing, Christopher was nominated for Temple University Police Department Officer of the Year.

-Now sadly it is an award that he were to receive post death.
+Now, sadly, it is an award that he were to receive post-death.

-And Christopher was a great father, husband, brother, son, very missed, and thanks to your generosity, your caring, the Tunnel to Towers Foundation, do what they do best.
+And thanks to your generosity, your caring, the Tunnel to Towers Foundation do what they do best.

-Uh he will be remembered by many for his passion, determination, like so many in law enforcement.
+He will be remembered by many for his passion, determination, like so many in law enforcement, so many that serve this country and protect our country.

-And anyway, it's it's unbelievable dedication.
+And anyway, it's unbelievable dedication.

 And he's going to be remembered for doing all of that, improving conditions for residents in the surrounding community.